Yes! We buy used guns, take trades and will Consign your firearm. We charge a 20% Consignment fee upon the sale of the firearm.

 After placing an order online, you will receive an order confirmation email.
 From the date of that email, an order typically takes about 14 days to process and receive.
 As stated on the website, the online store is not in-store merchandise.
 Our online store inventory comes from our distributors.
 If there are any issues or delays with the order, you will be contacted by email or by phone.
 Once we receive your order, we will call you at the phone number you provided.

-If you ordered a firearm, we cannot begin the DROS process until we receive the physical firearm.
+If you ordered a firearm, we cannot begin the DROS/NICS process until we receive the physical firearm.
 Once we receive it, we will contact you.
-You may then come in and begin the DROS process, which will start your 10 day statutory wait if you reside in California.
+You may then come in and begin the DRO/NICS process, which will start your 10 day statutory wait if you reside in California.

 No, firearms and ammunition are received at our physical store so you may begin the legal process of eligibility checks and transfer.